Seaweed_Methane_Article_Header.png

 Read more about seaweed farms.

 A ruminant’s gut microbiome is made up of many species of bacteria and other microorganisms called archaea, and scientists are still trying to understand how this microbial world works.
 If this delicate gut ecosystem is disrupted by a new feed, how long will the changes last before microbes adapt?
-Should additives like seaweed be included in rotation with regular feed, or in combination with other methane inhibitors?
+Should additives like seaweed be included in rotation with regular feed or in combination with other methane inhibitors?

 More questions arise from the fact that no two animals are identical.
 The gut microbiome of each animal is unique, affected by its breed and where in the world it lives - so we don’t yet know whether seaweed feed will work in the same way across the billions of livestock scattered all across the world.

-Further research will also need to make sure that altering the microbiome of ruminants to reduce their methane output does not have any unexpected ill effects on the health and wellbeing of the animal itself.
+Further research will also need to make sure that altering the microbiome of ruminants to reduce their methane output does not have any unexpected ill effects on the health and well-being of the animal itself.

-Issue 3: Does Seaweed animal Feed Leave a Bad Taste?
+Issue 3: Does Seaweed Animal Feed Leave a Bad Taste?

 If fed to animals long-term, will seaweed affect the taste of milk and meat?
 Currently, we don’t know, and only panels of human tasters will be able to answer that question.